 Pinch of finely chopped fresh dill or dried dill weed (dried dill is less overpowering)

 Line a large rimless baking sheet with aluminum foil.
-The baking sheet should be large enough to fit the fillet; if the fillet doesn’t fit, cut it into half crosswise.
+The baking sheet should be large enough to fit the fillet.
+If the fillet doesn’t fit, cut it in half crosswise.

 Place the fish skin side down on the foil.

 In a small bowl combine the clarified butter, garlic, lemon zest, lemon juice, and salt and pepper to taste.
 Stir to mix well.
 (You will notice how creamy the topping is in the photos.
 It is because I use clarified butter stored in a cool pantry, not in the refrigerator.
 Stored in the pantry, it remains soft, so no need to melt it, while in the refrigerator it hardens, so melt it slightly.
-The same with regular unsalted butter – melt it slightly).
+Same with regular unsalted butter—melt it slightly).

 Spoon the mixture over the fillet and spread to coat the fish.
-Sprinkle with dill.
+Sprinkle with the dill.

-Use a large spatula to lift the fillet off the foil paper, peeling the skin off the fish and leaving the skin on the pan.
+Use a large spatula to lift the fillet off the foil, peeling the skin off the fish and leaving the skin on the pan.
 Transfer the fillet to a serving platter.
-Serve immediately with any side dish you prefer.
+Serve immediately with any side dish of your choice.